sarika-v/BASH-scripts/README.md

 # BASH-scripts
-Contains BASH scripts created by Aditya V T
+Contains BASH scripts created by Aditya V T.

 This repository contains random BASH scripts I made while learning programming.
 They are presented here in no particular order.